 - Heart rate: Increased heart rate significantly elevates blood pressure, increasing the risk of heart attack or stroke

-- Sensory perception: False sensations caused by ecstasy caused decreased awareness of your surroundings, which puts you in danger of becoming a victim of unintentional self harm, or violence; also causes sensations of intimacy towards others and wipes away sexual prohibitions.
+- Sensory perception: False sensations caused by ecstasy caused decreased awareness of your surroundings, which puts you in danger of becoming a victim of unintentional self-harm, or violence; it also causes sensations of intimacy towards others and wipes away sexual prohibitions.

 Overdosing on ecstasy can permanently damage your organs, break down your muscles, cause kidney or liver failure, swelling of the brain, or heart attack.

-There are supervised detox and residential treatment programs at Asana Recovery, offered in a very supportive environment.
-We’re undoubtedly committed to ensuring a long term recovery, while guiding you on the path to a healthier and happier lifestyle.
+There are supervised detox and residential treatment programs at Asana Recovery offered in a very supportive environment.
+We’re undoubtedly committed to ensuring a long term recovery while guiding you on the path to a healthier and happier lifestyle.
 Please don’t hesitate, as we’re always available to speak to you.
-Call us at (949) 438-4504 to learn all about this ccomprehensive alcoholand drug addiction treatment program today!
+Call us at (949) 438-4504 to learn all about this comprehensive alcohol and drug addiction treatment program today!